What precautions are you taking to protect library users and staff and minimize the risk of infection?

 How do I borrow technology?

-Hourly circulation of technology items will not be available in the Fall.
+Hourly circulation of technology items will not be available this year.
 Please remember to bring your own chargers with you if you visit campus.

 How should I clean/disinfect my library books?